Vjakupi/Tribute/README.md

 * Vanilla CSS
 * [VSCode](https://code.visualstudio.com/) - Text Editor
 * [W3C](https://validator.w3.org/) - HTML and CSS validation
-* [MDN](https://developer.mozilla.org/en-US/) - Used to generate RSS Feeds
+* [MDN](https://developer.mozilla.org/en-US/) - Their documentation is always a great help

 ## Versioning

 For all purposes intended, this is Mach 1 of my Judit website.
-I hope to return to it one day with better skill and give it to the precision and design worthy of one of Chess's greatest champions.
+I hope to return to it and improve it more and more as I skill up.

 ## Authors
 * **Valon Jakupi** - Authored all code as well as the original contents of the README
-* **Billie Thompson** - Creator of this template.
+* **Billie Thompson** - Creator of this ReadME template.

 ## Acknowledgments